-This bill aims to improve access to substance use disorder treatment in New Jersey by mandating Medicaid coverage for services provided by community-based organizations, which are defined as organizations licensed by the Department of Health to offer these services to Medicaid recipients.
-It introduces new definitions and standards for medication units associated with opioid treatment programs, allowing them to provide services such as intake assessments, medication-assisted treatment, and telecounseling.
-The legislation emphasizes individualized treatment plans and harm reduction services, ensuring that patients cannot be denied treatment based solely on their refusal of counseling or missed doses.
+This bill seeks to improve access to substance use disorder treatment in New Jersey by mandating Medicaid coverage for services provided by community-based organizations, which are defined as organizations licensed by the Department of Health.
+It introduces new operational guidelines for opioid treatment programs, allowing them to establish medication units that can offer services such as medication-assisted treatment and telecounseling.
+The legislation also emphasizes harm reduction services and ensures that patients cannot be denied treatment based solely on their refusal of counseling or missed doses.
 Additionally, it removes outdated requirements regarding the location of treatment centers in relation to schools.

 Statutes affected: Introduced: 26:2H-11.1, 30:4D-6